 In estates, there has often been this perceived unfairness that a lay executor must assume various burdens without the benefit of insurance coverage such as has been made available to institutional executors either through their own self-insurance or other policies.
 We expect the availability and use of this coverage will reduce some of the stresses that otherwise engage an estate file.

 ERAssure is only available at the recommendation of legal counsel.
-If you or your client is an executor and interested in this product, members of our Wealth Preservation Group are able to assist.
+If you or your client is an executor and interested in this product, members of our Estates and Trusts group are able to assist.